What is the North Central Idaho Medical Reserve Corps (MRC)?

 The North Central Idaho MRC, if activated by the State of Idaho, would have liability coverage under Title 46 Chapter 10 of the Idaho Statutes.
-Medical Volunteers specifically are also protected under Title 39 Chapter 77 of the Idaho Statues understanding that under Title 54 Chapter 18 unlicensed practice is a felony and liability coverage is void.
+Medical Volunteers specifically are also protected under Title 39 Chapter 77 of the Idaho Statutes understanding that under Title 54 Chapter 18 unlicensed practice is a felony and liability coverage is void.

 How do I know if the MRC needs assistance?